 Louis Theodos, who had helped many of the Albanian immigrants get started in business, now directed his zeal, experience and organizing abilities to the formation of a permanent church.
 Louis Theodos presided over the first committee that included Theodore Dionis, Peter Atanas, Philip Cotmil, Charles Demetri, Costa Vangel, George Polena, Peter Tallcouch, James Vani and Costa Jordhamo.
 Father Vasil Mandi was installed as the first permanent pastor.
 He was then seventy-two years of age!

 Our own choir was organized later that same year (1938) under the guidance of Father Grigoriev.
 Metropolitan Noli, who was a great lover of Russian church music, set Albanian and English words to the traditional Russian chants and compositions of the great masters.
 Thus the musical style of Saint George evolved.
 Our first choir director was Ilo Kovachi, an accomplished musician who collaborated closely with Metropolitan Noli.
 Over the years the following have directed the choir: Mary Costa Wilan, Dorothy Kovachi Sementilli (Ilo Kovachi's daughter), Steven C. Tallcouch (who later became our senior cantor), Karen Michael Masek, Evelyn Leka Kreta, Laura Bowe Chadwick and Lisa Tasi.
-Van Michael now serves as cantor, teaching others to assist in that same capacity.
+Over the years, men from the choir continued the cantor tradition, including Van Michael and Charles Sotir.

 Father Sotir Tollkuchi, who first assisted Fr.
 Vasil, served as pastor from 1937 to 1946.
 During his pastorate a Sunday school was organized.
 It has been staffed, as it still is, by willing volunteer teachers, who pass the treasures of Orthodoxy to new generations.
 Their long hours of selfless labor strengthen our church.